 1. Keep It Down

 Unfortunately, yes.
-Most people who are camping out on BLM land or in a national forest are trying to get away for a while.
+Most people who are camping in a National Forest or out on BLM land are trying to get away for a while.

 Now is not the time to come buzzing in with your vehicle blasting your tunes with the windows open.
-Come on, guys, seriously.

 It's unfathomable that people can be so clueless, but for sure, some are.

 Yes, you should probably leave the fireworks at home.

-We all get that it's 'public land', so everyone has rights to be out there and do whatever is legal, no doubt.
+We all get that it's 'public land', so everyone has the rights to be out there and do whatever is legal, no doubt.

 2. Parking Proximity And The 'Personal Bubble'

 You know how when you have a conversation with someone, you and that person each have an unspoken 'space' around your body that no-one but your mother or your lover are invited into?

 You don't walk into a fairly empty movie theater and sit in the seat right next to the only people in there.

 And guess what else?
 It's a LOT bigger space than the other bubbles.

 For some reason, some campers don't seem to understand that when someone is boondock camping, they likely are there to get away from society and people.

 However, asking someone if you can park near them also puts them in the uncomfortable position of having to say no.

-This may seem like an obvious assumption, but time and time again, there is the clueless person who comes along and parks RIGHT NEXT TO THEM when there are thousands and thousands of acres of other space available!
-DON'T DO THAT!!!
+This may seem like an obvious assumption, but time and time again, there is the clueless person who comes along and parks RIGHT NEXT TO OTHERS when there are thousands and thousands of acres of other space available!